treeman/jonashietala/posts/2015-04-09-geekhack_toxic.markdown

 ---
 layout: post
 title: "Geekhack Toxic"
-tags: Computer, Keyboard, New Stuff
+tags: Computer, Keyboards, New Stuff
 ---

 I came back to Linköping yesterday and I had a package waiting for me to pick it up.
 What could it be?